PennyLaneAI/catalyst/doc/dev/autograph.rst

 >>> f(weights)
 array(0.99500417)

-However, indexing within a for loop with AutoGraph requires that the object indexed is a JAX array or dynamic runtime variable.
+However, for optimal performance, indexing within a for loop with AutoGraph will require that the object indexed is a JAX array or dynamic runtime variable.

-If the array you are indexing within the for loop is not a JAX array or dynamic variable, but an object that can be converted to a JAX array (such as a NumPy array or a list of floats), then AutoGraph will fail to capture the for loop, and will fallback to Python to evaluate the loop at compile-time:
+If the array you are indexing within the for loop is not a JAX array or dynamic variable, but an object that can be converted to a JAX array (such as a NumPy array or a list of floats), then AutoGraph will raise a warning, and fallback to Python to evaluate the loop at compile-time:

 >>> @qjit(autograph=True)
 ... @qml.qnode(dev)